nhoizey/macOS-init/README.md

 1. Install macOS
 1. Run Mac App Store and log in to your account

-> **Warning**
-> Please note that if you are migrating from another machine or doing a complete reinstall, use the same _username_ as much as possible, otherwise Mackup won't be able to recover application settings.

 ### First step

 1. Download the latest version: [main.zip](https://github.com/nhoizey/macOS-init/archive/main.zip)
-1. Open the `run-first.sh` and `Brewfile` files, and change what is installed by default
+1. Open the `run.sh` and `Brewfile` files, and change what is installed by default
-1. Change the `brew install synology-drive` and `open -a Synology Drive Client` lines in [`post-install.sh`](https://github.com/nhoizey/macOS-init/blob/main/post-install.sh) depending on the Cloud service you are using for settings synchronization
+1. Change the `brew install synology-drive` and `open -a Synology Drive Client` lines in [`post-install.sh`](https://github.com/nhoizey/macOS-init/blob/main/run.sh) depending on the Cloud service you are using
-1. Starting from the line `# Configuration` in the `run-first.sh` file, the script configures a number of default settings, which you can modify as required
+1. Starting from the line `# Configuration` in the `run.sh` file, the script configures a number of default settings, which you can modify as required
-1. Then [open macOS terminal](https://www.wikihow.tech/Use-Terminal-on-Mac#Opening-Terminal), drag and drop the `run-first.sh` file from the Finder to the Terminal, press the <kbd>Enter</kbd> key, and fasten your seatbelt… 😁
+1. Then [open macOS terminal](https://www.wikihow.tech/Use-Terminal-on-Mac#Opening-Terminal), drag and drop the `run.sh` file from the Finder to the Terminal, press the <kbd>Enter</kbd> key, and fasten your seatbelt… 😁

 The script will largely work without your intervention, except :